 Abstract Review Committee and Program Committee Joint-chairs for ISBNPA 2005 Annual Meeting

 Scientific Committee for “Early Nutritional Programming and Health Outcome in Later Life: Obesity and Beyond”, Budapest, Hungary, 20-21 April 2007

 Scientific Committee for “The Power of Programming, International Conference on Developmental Origins of Health and Disease”, Munich, 6-8 May 2010

 PhD students currently and previously supervised as Principal supervisor

-2008-present: Ilia Papachristou, University of Surrey, “Improving food-related quality of life for people with dementia through care management"
+2008-13: Ilia Papachristou, University of Surrey, “Improving food-related quality of life for people with dementia through care management" – completed successfully

-2008-present: Angelos Kassianos, University of Surrey, “Diet, psychological wellbeing and Quality of Life of men with prostate cancer”
+2008-13: Angelos Kassianos, University of Surrey, “Diet, psychological wellbeing and Quality of Life of men with prostate cancer”– completed successfully

 2008-present: Charo Hodgkins, University of Surrey, “Food labelling and consumers”